easafe/purescript-flame/docs/views.md

         ]
         Just name -> "Greetings, " <> name <> "!"
 ```
 but perhaps more interesting is the ability to create "partial views" without any special syntax support.
-We will talk again more about how to structure applications in the next section, [Handling events](events), but creating reusable views is remarkably simple.
+We will talk more about how to structure applications in the next section, [Handling events](events), but creating reusable views is remarkably simple.
 ```haskell
 header :: forall model message. model -> Html message header = ...